jsdelivr/jsdelivr/README.md

 * Projects that can't follow jsDelivr file structure.
 * Some other use that will blow all of our minds.

-Simply send an email to [jimaek](https://github.com/jimaek) for more information.
+Simply send an email to [jimaek](https://github.com/jimaek) with a request or for more information.

 jsDelivr is here to help and not to limit.
 Even if what you need is not listed above, feel free to contact us.